oneonlyzero/oneonlyzero.github.io/_posts/2025-03-14-scammeroperationcaught.md

 ### RED FLAGS REGARDING THE JOB OFFER & COMPANY

 #### I. COMPANY NAME DISCREPANCY IN THE INVOICE AND TELEGRAM HANDLE.
-> Refer to the image below: the scammer mentioned the company name as `HCBC Clothing`, while the invoice stated `HSBC Clothing`.
+> Refer to the image below: the scammer mentioned the company name as `HCBC Clothing`, while the invoice stated `HSHC Clothing`.

 #### II.
 NO SOCIAL MEDIA PRESENCE.
 > When asked about the company’s details, such as social media, the scammer claimed they didn’t have any yet and that social media would be created and promoted during the launch.